cattle-ops/terraform-aws-gitlab-runner/modules/terminate-agent-hook/README.md

 to our module.
 The rule is, that parts of the Executor's name become part of the related SSH key which is in turn part of the spot request.

+Optionally, graceful terminate can be enabled for this module with the `graceful_terminate_enabled` variable.
+When enabled, the lambda function will attempt to stop the `gitlab-runner` service on the runner before terminating runner instances, which gives running jobs a chance to finish.

 ## Usage

 ### Default Behavior - Package With the Module